yilmaznaslan/yilmaznaslan/interview/interviewKlarna.md

 # Interview Preparation for Java Backend Developer

-Chat GPT4 prompt:
-> I am a java software developer.
-Prepare me for a java backend developer position interview at Klarna Bank AB.
-> Tell me some key areas to focus on.
-For each focus area make some bullet points that are important for that area.
-> For each bullet point ask at least 2-3 sample example interview questions&answers I might encounter during my
-> interview.

 Klarna is a leading global payments and shopping service, so it's essential to be well-prepared for your interview.
 As a Java backend developer at Klarna, you'll be expected to have a strong understanding of Java, related technologies, and best practices.
 Here are some key areas to focus on and some example questions you might encounter during your